-What is the committed minimum rate to reduce the scope of the investments considered

-What is the policy to assess good governance practices of the investee companies?
-Good governance
+- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+The Fund has no commitment to reduce the size of its investments by a minimum percentage. - What is the policy to assess good governance practices of the investee companies?
 The fund has an exclusion strategy to assess whether the companies in its investment universe adhere to good corporate governance practices.
 The assessment process consists of two steps: